Unfollow on Facebook Meaning: How to Unfollow Without Unfriending

 • Removes friendship completely

-• May notice you're no longer friends
+• They may notice you're no longer friends

-• Can't see private posts anymore
+• Can't see their private posts anymore

 • Requires new friend request to reconnect